LeoniePhiline/showcase-dl/README.md

 ![Partially finished](/img/In%20progress%2C%20partially%20finished.png)

 After all downloads have finished, the app will remain open.
 This way, you can just go do other stuff, and come back to a nice status overview.
 Close the app with the `Q` or `Esc` key, or the combination `Ctrl+C`.

+**Note:**

+When downloading a Vimeo event or other live stream, then `yt-dlp` needs a few seconds to mux the downloaded stream into a video file.
+Therefore, after requesting exit with the `Q` or `Esc` key, or the combination `Ctrl+C`, the app will send an interrupt signal to `yt-dlp` to initiate the stream muxing.
+It will then wait for 5 seconds before shutting down completely and killing all remaining `yt-dlp` processes.

+Currently, during these 5 seconds, the UI freezes.
+In the future, this will be fixed by making sure the UI keeps on rendering while waiting for child processes to shut down.

 ### Passing options to the downloader and extracting audio